pierrejay/EZModbus/docs/20-core-concepts/203-modbus-word.md

 # Modbus::Word

-The `Modbus::Word` structure defines how your server exposes and manages **atomic blocks of registers** for Modbus clients to access.&#x20;
+The `Modbus::Word` structure defines how your server exposes and manages **atomic blocks of registers** for Modbus clients to access.

 A `Word` can be either :